-Lalita glanced down at her sari-inspired dress; the color might be bland but it worked with her skin tone.
+Lalita glanced down at her sari-inspired dress; the colour might be bland, but it worked with her skin tone.
 It also did a good job of concealing her curvy figure, hopefully rendering her invisible to the charming, mysterious man she had been watching.
-Lalita had fallen for a charmer once, and she couldn’t let it happen again.
-She couldn’t lose her focus and give her father any reason to doubt she was capable of running his multi-national business.
+She’d fallen for a charmer once, and she couldn’t let it happen again.
+She couldn’t lose her focus and give her father any reason to doubt that she was capable of running his multi-national business.

-“It’s so wonderful to see you.
-You are beautiful, pregnancy really suits you.”
+“It’s wonderful to see you, Jane.
+You are so beautiful, pregnancy really suits you.”